Quick Answer

 How to write a good Psychology Today profile

-Use this if the writing, structure, and example copy are the main things you want to tighten.
+Use this if the writing, structure, and first paragraph are the main things you want to tighten.

 The common mistakes that suppress visibility